-Rapid and timely access to wildlife disease surveillance information and a network of wildlife health professionals is crucial to Australia’s decision making.
-During a disease incident, WHA works to ensure that response agencies are well supported and people and information are coordinated throughout the response.
+Rapid and timely access to wildlife health information and a network of wildlife health professionals is crucial to Australia’s decision making.
+During a wildlife health incident, WHA works to ensure that response agencies are well supported and people and information are coordinated throughout the response.

 To find out more about WHA focus groups, programs and projects click on the links to the right or use the dropdown menu to navigate.

 Image Courtesy of Ákos Lumnitzer - amatteroflight.com